“I’m Fine” When You’re Not: Understanding Anosognosia in Bipolar Disorder

 If you have trouble understanding that you have bipolar disorder or have refused medications, you may have heard the term non-compliant.
 I hate this term, it’s judgmental and blamey.

 Please remember: You’re not “noncompliant.”
-You’re not broken.
-And you’re not doing this on purpose.
+You’re not doing this on purpose.

 Anosognosia is one of the hardest parts of bipolar disorder, but it doesn’t have to steal your stability.
 With support, time, and the right tools, insight can return.
 And even if you can’t see the storm, someone else can hold the umbrella.